tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 \[James does math on screen]: "2,400,000" "25,000" "3,976"

-<mark>According to statistics compiled by the Nazis and discovered after the war’s end,</mark> there were roughly 2.4 million teenage boys who were arrested under various charges, yet only 25,000 of those cases were crimes against Paragraph 175, and of that only 3,976 were convicted,</mark> essentially <mark stat:id="m-context">47 out of every 10,000</mark>.<sup cn>bad math</sup>
+<mark>According to statistics compiled by the Nazis and discovered after the war’s end,</mark> there were roughly 2.4 million teenage boys who were arrested under various charges, yet only 25,000 of those cases were crimes against Paragraph 175, and of that only 3,976 were convicted,</mark> essentially <mark stat:id="m-context">47 out of every 10,000</mark>.<sup cn>1</sup>

 \[On screen]: "47 / 10,000"